danisaza/danisaza/README.md

 ### Hi there!
 I'm Dan 👋🏽

 I write full-stack software for the web.
-I like Django, skiing, and modular synthesizers.
+I like React, Python, skiing, and modular synthesizers.

 I'm currently a software engineer at BetterOmics.
 I studied Math & CS at Stanford.